Love podcasts? So do we.

 Our love for podcasts is why we’ve introduced the Finlandia Podcast Network.
 The network is a series of shows by Finlandia University highlighting the amazing people that make up our learning community.
 Below you’ll find a brief description of each show, and a feed of all episodes.
 Be sure to subscribe on Apple Podcasts or wherever you download podcasts!

-Finlandia Fridays is an entertaining way to stay up to date with school events, stimulating discussion and student stories.
-These 5-10 minute excerpts will surely brighten your day and keep you in the FinnU loop.
-They come out each Friday throughout the academic year as a podcast, video and radio show on 99.3 FM The Lift.
+Finlandia Fridays is an entertaining way to stay up to date with school events, stimulating discussions and student stories.
+These 5-8 minute excerpts will surely brighten your day and keep you in the FinnU loop.
+Finlandia Fridays are available every Friday morning throughout the academic year as a podcast and video, as well as live on 99.3 FM The Lift.

 THIS WEEK IN FINLANDIA ATHLETICS

-Initially started last year by student Travis Cornwell and played over FM radio, This Week in Finlandia Athletics has been re-vamped to be in the FPN line-up.
-The first episode debuted Thursday and was live from Finlandia Hall.
-The podcast is an opportunity for Finlandia athletics personnel and athletes to be on a live radio broadcast that will also be recorded as a podcast.
-This Week in Finlandia Athletics will appear on Tuesdays at 9 a.m. with host Rick Allen from 99.3 The Lift, and arrive in your podcast feed shortly after.
+Initially started by student Travis Cornwell and played over FM radio, This Week in Finlandia Athletics has been re-vamped to be in the FPN line-up.
+The podcast is an opportunity for Finlandia athletics personnel and athletes to be on a live radio broadcast that is also recorded as a podcast.
+This Week in Finlandia Athletics is hosted on 99.3 FM The Lift, Tuesdays at 9 a.m and arrives in your podcast feed shortly after.

 LEADING THE PRIDE

-The final podcast came about this summer as the communications staff reached out to various alumni and found that they were doing some remarkable things within their fields.
-“We wanted to make sure we brought something to them no matter where they were at,” remarked Gorman.
+Leading the Pride podcast came about as the communications staff reached out to various alumni and found that they were doing some remarkable things within their fields.
 Leading the Pride is a monthly podcast, hosted by the Coordinator of External Relations Olivia Myers.
 The episodes will emphasize what has helped the alumni get them to where they are now.

 Finlandia Podcast Network Episodes